 The master initiates data transfer by asserting a start condition.
 This indicates that a data stream follows.
-All I2C slave devices connected to the serial bus respond to the start condition.
+All IC slave devices connected to the serial bus respond to the start condition.

-The master then sends an 8-bit address byte over the SDA line, consisting of a 7-bit slave address (MSB first) plus an R/\overline{W} bit.
+The master then sends an 8-bit address byte over the SDA line, consisting of a 7-bit slave address (MSB first) plus an $R/\overline{W}$ bit.
 This bit determines the direction of the data transfer, that is, whether data is written to or read from the slave device (0 = write, 1 = read).

 The peripheral whose address corresponds to the transmitted address responds by sending an acknowledge bit.
 All other devices on the bus remain idle while the selected device waits for data to be read from or written to it.
-If the R/\overline{W} bit = 0, the master (transmitter) writes to the slave device (receiver).
-If the R/\overline{W} bit = 1, the master (receiver) reads from the slave device (transmitter).
-See the Data Transfer Format section for the command format.
+If the $R/\overline{W}$ bit is 0, the master (transmitter) writes to the slave device (receiver).
+If the $R/\overline{W}$ bit is 1, the master (receiver) reads from the slave device (transmitter).